theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/azure-storage/blob-connection.md

 Subfolders are supported and can be defined using the following syntax: `[folder]/[subfolder_1]/[subfolder_2]/[..]`

 **Folder path** allows entry of [script expressions](./../../advanced-techniques/script-expressions/#using-script-expressions-as-dynamic-folder-paths).
-This way, a folder path can be set dynamically when running an execution. <br>
+This allows to dynamically set a folder path when executing an extraction. <br>

 ### Column Encryption (4)